-New To Prosper?
-How To Manage Your Risk As A Peer To Peer Lender
+How To Manage Your Risk When Investing With A P2P Lender

-I’d like to bring your attention to an article I wrote for the Prosper blog entitled: 6 Ways To Manage The Risk Of Peer To Peer Lending, which discusses a few pointers about risk management in the realm of social lending.
+I had the honor to write an article for the Prosper.com blog entitled: “6 Ways To Manage The Risk Of Peer To Peer Lending”, which discusses a few pointers about risk management in the realm of social lending.
 I thought I’d cover this ground a bit over here as well, with some additional specifics that reference different lending sites.
-You can also visit the Prosper blog for more insights on peer to peer lending.

 Tips For Managing Your Risk As A Lender

 Find out as much as you can about them.
 Drop them a line if you have too!
 At Prosper, you can ask a borrower your gnawing questions and the Q & A transcript is entirely viewable.
 Borrowers’ profiles provide a wealth of information that can help you determine whom you’d be comfortable working with.
-From Prosper’s FAQ:
+Prosper’s FAQ mentions that they reveal as much pertinent and relevant information as they can about the borrower so that you may be able to make informed investment decisions.
+Some of the data they provide lenders?
+Information that reveals a borrower’s credit worthiness (also known as “credit grade”), their debt to income ratio (which measures their debt load) and a borrower’s expected default rate (as reflected by a credit grade).
+The proprietary credit grade is culled from the borrower’s credit history with Experian.

-Perform your due diligence while using the great functionality and features available to you through the P2P lending sites such as Prosper, Lending Club, Kiva and Zopa.
+Perform your due diligence while using the great functionality and features available to you through the P2P lending sites such as Prosper, Lending Club, Kiva and Zopa.com (which is now pretty much defunct).
 You can certainly browse around for loans you’d like to fund, but more likely, you’ll prefer to use the special technologies and tools developed by these sites.
 For instance, Lending Club uses a special algorithm called LendingMatch to match you up with prospective borrowers, while Prosper uses Portfolio Plans, a tool that creates a diversified loan portfolio for you without fuss.

 Like any other investment, diversification is KEY.
 At the minimum, you should consider having 30 loans as part of your lending portfolio.
 Or let Prosper do it for you via its Portfolio Plans feature.